Skip to main content

 3. Confirm the deletion.

-Deleting a team will remove list access for all members who relied on that team for their permissions.
+Deleting a team will remove list and folder access for all members who relied on that team for their permissions.
 Make sure to reassign access before deleting a team.

 How Teams Work with List Permissions